SwissLife-OSS/Confix/README.md

 Confix provides several commands to manage your project:

 - `confix project init`: Initializes a new project
-- `confix project compose`: Composes the final configuration files of the project
+- `confix project build`: builds the final configuration files of the project
 - `confix project reload`: Reloads the configuration of the component providers
 - `confix project validate`: Validates the configuration of the current project